OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/api/synchronizationProfile_post_start.md

-# Verify the files uploaded to a synchronization profile
+# Start sync after uploading files to a synchronization profile

 Verify the files uploaded to a specific [synchronization profile](..\resources\synchronizationProfile.md) in the tenant.
 If verification is successful, then synchronization will start on the profile.
+Else, the response will contain errors and warnings due to which sync was not started.
+If the response contains only warnings, synchronization will still be started.

-> **Note:** This API is available only when data provider is of type [csvDataProvider](../resources/csvDataProvider.md)
+> **Note:** This API is applicable only when data provider is of type [csvDataProvider](../resources/csvDataProvider.md)

 ## Prerequisites
 The following **scopes** are required to execute this API: **EduAdministration.ReadWrite**